shriarul5273/model-optimization-lab/README.md

 - State dicts are always saved for reproducibility; disable or prune them manually if you are embedding this module elsewhere.

 ### Output Interpreting Tips
-- **Top-1 Prediction**: Labels come from ImageNet synsets, so some entries include multiple comma-separated synonyms (e.g., `chambered nautilus, pearly nautilus`).
+- **Top-1 Prediction (Classification)**: Labels come from ImageNet synsets, so some entries include multiple comma-separated synonyms (e.g., `chambered nautilus, pearly nautilus`).
+- **Mask Agreement (Segmentation)**: Percentage of pixels where original and optimized models predict the same class.
+100% means identical masks; lower values indicate divergence.
+- **Class Distribution (Segmentation)**: Shows the top 25 most prevalent classes by pixel coverage, with percentages and counts for both models.
+- **Image Sliders (Segmentation)**: Drag the slider to compare original vs. optimized overlays or raw masks side-by-side.
 - **Latency (ms)**: Includes the reported inference latency for each pass.
 Large numbers for quantized runs may indicate preprocessing overhead rather than faster model execution—see [Performance Notes](#performance-notes).
 - **Model Size (MB)**: Serialized state dictionary size after saving to disk.